Payment in Kind (PIK) Definition

 PIK in Leveraged Buyout

-In leveraged buy-outs, a PIK loan is used if the purchase price of the target is more than the leverage levels up to which lenders agree to provide a senior loan, a second lien loan, or a mezzanine loan, or if there is the limited cash flow available to make payments of a loan (i. e. due to dividend or any merger-related restrictions).
+In leveraged buy-outs, a PIK loan is used if the purchase price of the target is more than the leverage levels up to which lenders agree to provide a senior loan, a second lien loan, or a mezzanine loan, or if there is a limited cash flow available to make payments of a loan (i. e. due to dividend or any merger-related restrictions).
 It is not provided to the target itself.
-Usually, it is the acquisition vehicle, another company, or a special purpose entity (SPE) that receives the loan.
+Usually, the acquisition vehicle, another company, or a special purpose entity (SPE) receives the loan.

-In July 2004, the leveraged buyout firm KKR refinanced its acquisition of Sealy Mattress Company with subordinated pay-in-kind (PIK) notes worth $75.0 million principal amount.
+In July 2004, the leveraged buyout firm KKR refinanced its acquisition of Sealy Mattress Company with subordinated pay-in-kind (PIK) notes worth $75.0 million in principal amount.

 Lenders structure their loans with a PIK interest component when they want to enhance the certainty of their investment return.
 For instance, when the lenders differ with equity research or portfolio management companies on the future value of equity, they may prefer receiving cash interest and Payment in Kind interest instead of cash interest and warrants to purchase equity.
 The value of a warrant, upon exit, becomes uncertain.
 Thus the contractually certain, compounded PIK return appears more appealing.

 The position of PIK debt is usually after other debt in a financing structure, which has a cash pay interest option.
-Servicing the debt with interest in kind rather than in cash comes at a premium – PIK interest is naturally higher than cash interest.
+Servicing the debt with interest in kind rather than cash comes at a premium – PIK interest is naturally higher than cash interest.
 This is done to compensate lenders (or investors) for relinquishing their option to receive their cash-pay interest throughout the tenure of the debt.
-In fact, the lenders have to take on additional credit risk by increasing the amount of principal they are due to receive as the interest keeps accumulating.
-However, the interest is compounded annually, gives a compound return.
+The lenders have to take on additional credit risk by increasing the amount of principal they are due to receive as the interest keeps accumulating.
+However, the interest is compounded annually, which gives a compound return.